AriFordsham/GHCWiki/status/oct11.md

 Also on the go, but not yet fully baked, are:

 - Work on adding contracts to Hsakell, along the lines of Dana Xu's these, but using a first order logic theorem prover to check contract satisfaction (with Koen Claessen, Dimitrios Vytiniotis, Charles-Pierre Astolfi, and Nathan Collins).
-- Extending the code generator to exploid vector instructions (with Peter Braam, Paul Monday, Duncan Coutts).
+- Extending the code generator to exploit vector instructions (with Peter Braam, Paul Monday, Duncan Coutts)  VectorInstructions?.

 - A modular package language for Haskell (with Derek Dreyer and Scott Kilpatrick) [ http://hackage.haskell.org/trac/ghc/wiki/PackageLanguage Packages](http://hackage.haskell.org/trac/ghc/wiki/PackageLanguage Packages).

 ## Bibliography